This document demonstrates how to connect components together using capabilities and additional tools for parent components to manage their children.

 optional

-: The target of the offer must declare it's ability to handle the absence of this capability by marking it'suse
+: The target of the offer must declare its ability to handle the absence of this capability by marking it'suse

 declaration asoptional